-- 3. Open the enclosure of the Process Analyzer.
+3. Open the enclosure of the Process Analyzer.
 Pass all connection cables through glands or 1⁄2" conduit in the bottom of the enclosure (gland and conduit are not supplied).
-The sensor input connections are made to terminal blocks TB5 (labeled SENSOR 1) and TB7 (labeled SENSOR 2) (see drawing IIG04R111).
+The sensor input connections are made to terminal blocks TB1 through TB4 (labeled SENSOR 1 through 4) on the standard unit (see drawing IIG07R111) and TB2 of the daughter boards for sensor 5 through 8.
 The four wires are color coded and there is a cable shield.
 Connect the RED wire to the terminal labeled "RED".
 Connect the GREEN wire to the terminal labeled "GRN".
 Connect the WHITE wire to the terminal labeled "WHT".
 Connect the BLACK wire to the terminal labeled "BLK".
 Connect the cable SHIELD to the terminal labeled "SHLD".
-The analog outputs are available on the terminal block labeled TB1 and the relay outputs are available on the terminal block labeled TB6. - 4.
-Power Selector Switch: Check switch S4 on the circuit board to be sure that it is set for the type of power being used (115 volts or 230 volts).
-Power connections should now be made to the terminal block labeled TB3.
-Turn power "on" by using switch S3.
-Close and secure the enclosure.
+The analog outputs are available on the terminal block labeled TB8 & TB9 and the relay outputs are available on the terminal block labeled TB5.

-- 5. Switch the circuit breaker on and the unit will now power up. - 6.
-Once the unit is turned on, the unit will initialize and then jump into the "RUN" mode and begin displaying Channel 1 "CH 1" content on the upper portion of the display and Channel 2 "CH 2" content on the lower portion of the display.
+- 4. Power Selector Switch: Check switch S2 on the circuit board to be sure that it is set for the type of power being used (115 volts or 230 volts).
+Power connections should now be made to the terminal block labeled TB6.
+Turn power "on" by using switch S1.
+Close and secure the enclosure. - 5.
+Switch the circuit breaker on and the unit will now power up. - 6.
+Once the unit is turned on, the unit will initialize and then jump into the "RUN" mode and begin displaying Channel 1 "CH 1" content on the upper left-hand portion of the display and Channel 2 through 4 content below it and Channel 5 through 8 in the right-hand column.